twilite-web3/twilite-sdk/README.md

 ## Understanding Costs

 When working with the Ethereum blockchain, it's crucial to understand various cost-related terms to manage your transactions effectively.
+In one of the multiple twilite-sdk estimation calls, some (or all) of the following properties will be returned.
 Let's break down the key terms related to costs in TwiLite SDK:

+### Estimated Total Cost

+The estimated total cost is like your "bottom line" of all the other estimated costs.
+It is the total estimated cost (in ether) of the transaction.
+This cost is calculated from all of the other properties below.
+If there is one property within an estimate to take into consideration, it is this one.

 ### Base Fee